jjdaurora/coding-log/README.md

 # coding-log
 A public log of my progress as a developer in 2018.

+## 1 - 2 Dec 2018
+_projects:_ LIRI - a command line language recognition tool ran on node.js

+_topics:_ Spotify npm packages // switch case functions + structuring code _progress:_   Spotify --  after reading about the virtues of expressive and clean code, I continued my work from 30 Dec.
+With the new knowledge instilled in my impressionable young developer mind, it didn't take much for me to reaize my working code was garbage and begin architecting something better.
+To begin, I decided to employ a switch case function in the beginning of my code.

+This code structure provides a more meaningful context to someone reading it.
+The switch case serves almost like a table of reference, conveying succintly what the code will execute.
+There is something about Twitter, something about Spotify, and something about a movide database.
+If you want to learn how these things work, just take a look at the corresponding functions beneath them.
+The code is like a book.
 ## 30 - 31 Dec 2017
 _projects:_ LIRI - a command line language recognition tool ran on node.js